 Classic bike helmet or electric scooter helmet: which one to choose?

 The statistics speak for themselves.
-Only 12% of the victims were wearing a helmet at the time of the accident.
+Only 12% of victims were wearing a helmet at the time of the accident.

 The full-face helmet: for maximum safety